Table Of Contents

 “A business is cloud-agnostic when the company IT systems are not locked into a single cloud vendor or do not rely on one cloud provider’s proprietary services,” explains Bailey.
 “Typically, services are spread between multiple cloud vendors to preserve and ensure the uptime of critical applications.”

 In most organizations, the core services that need to be fail-safe are the ones that are cloud agnostic.
-Organizations may also have other applications which rely on specific cloud vendors or on-premise infrastructure.
+Organizations may also have other applications that rely on specific cloud vendors or on-premise infrastructure.

 Any explanation of cloud agnostic usually includes a comparison with the cloud native approach — although these terms are not opposites.
-Cloud native is an architectural style where the application is typically one that is designed to run on a specific platform.
+Cloud native is an architectural style in which the application is typically designed to run on a specific platform.

 In many cases, these applications can also be moved around to different cloud platforms — so they are also cloud agnostic.
 Bailey notes that the term cloud native is usually used if the application is “designed and built to run in the cloud from inception.”
 This can refer to public, private, or hybrid cloud platforms.